 This guidance applies to 40 CFR part 68.
-You should check with your state government to determine if the state has its own accidental release prevention rules or has obtained delegation from EPA to implement and enforce part 68 in your state.
-State rules may be more stringent than EPA's rules.
+You should check with your state government to determine if the state has its own accidental release prevention rules or has obtained delegation from EPA to implement and enforce an accidental release prevention program as a substitute for part 68 in your state.
+State rules may be more stringent that EPA's rules.
 They may cover more substances or cover the same substances at lower thresholds.
 They may also impose additional requirements.
 For example, California's state program requires a seismic study.
 See Chapter 10 for information on state implementation of part 68.
 Unless your state has been granted delegation, you must comply with part 68 as described in this document even if your state has different rules under state law.